alexanderlow/demo/README.md

-# littleA finished the function
+# littleB finished the function